sdunstan/AIND-Sudoku/README.md

 Assuming our algorithms are unit agnostic, **we only need to introduce the additional diagonal units**.
 In order for the sudoku to be solved, each box must be consistent with its constraints across all units.
-Elimination, for example, reduces the domain of other units that a box belongs to when we know the value for that box -- that constraint propagation algorithms do not change by adding diagonal units.
+Elimination, for example, reduces the domain of other units that a box belongs to when we know the value for that box -- that constraint propagation algorithm does not change by adding diagonal units.
 So a value of 9 in box A1, eliminates 9 from all other boxes of the upper left 3x3 square, row A, column 1, and the diagional that intercets A1.

 ### Install